Verified Labels

 Identifiable structure

-The property/building appears clearly in the footage and is unique enough to help identify or verify a location: minarets, domes, water towers, residential towers, grain silos, statues, etc.
+The property/building appears clearly in the footage, and is unique enough that it can help in identifying or verifying the location of the incident such as: minarets, domes, water towers, residential towers, grain silos, statues, etc.

 Destroyed